insitro/redun/docs/source/config.md

 ##### `role`

-A string that specifies the ARN of the IAM role that AWS Batch jobs should adopt while executing.
+A string (default: the AWS account's `ecsTaskExecutionRole`) that specifies the ARN of the IAM role that AWS Batch jobs should adopt while executing.
 This may be needed for jobs to have proper access to resources (S3 data, other services, etc).
 This can be overridden on a per task basis using task options.
+To disable setting a role on the job definition use `None`.

 This key is mapped to the [`jobRoleArn` property](https://docs.aws.amazon.com/batch/latest/userguide/job_definition_parameters.html#containerProperties) of the Batch API.